Build advanced skills for performing Red Hat OpenStack Platform day 2 operations and management of hybrid cloud infrastructure

 This course is based on Red Hat OpenStack version 16.1 and Red Hat Enterprise Linux version 8.2Note: This course is five days.
 Durations may vary based on the delivery.
 For full course details, scheduling, and pricing, select your location then “get started” on the right hand menu.

 Course content summary

-- Learn about Open Virtual Networking (OVN) enhancement to OVS.
+- Monitoring and troubleshooting Open Virtual Networking (OVN) network flow.

-- Use identity service v3 (keystone) with external Red Hat IdM store.
+- Configuring Identity service using an external Red Hat IdM store.

-- Manage the core control plane, including Pacemaker.
+- Managing the core control plane, including Pacemaker.

-- Customize images, with techniques for multiple use cases.
+- Customizing images, with techniques for multiple use cases.

-- Manage compute nodes, including tuning and hyperconvergence.
+- Managing compute nodes, including tuning and hyperconverged.

 Audience for this course

 - Cloud operators responsible for managing daily operations and automation.